 The participants in this study blend instructional design model processes with project management processes to guide their work efforts and manage their projects effectively.
-This is not an unusual practice in the field of educational technology with educational technology professionals using methods like rapid-prototyping (Tripp, & Bichelmeyer, 1990) or agile methods (Sweeney, & Cifuentes, 2010) to serve as the project management function.
-Several of the participants noted using the principles of backward design to guide their creations and project efforts (McTighe, & Thomas, 2003).
+This is not an unusual practice in the field of educational technology with educational technology professionals using methods like rapid-prototyping (Tripp & Bichelmeyer, 1990) or agile methods (Sweeney & Cifuentes, 2010) to serve as the project management function.
+Several of the participants noted using the principles of backward design to guide their creations and project efforts (McTighe & Thomas, 2003).
 Instinctively, the educational technology professionals are using project management processes, tools, and techniques without having detailed knowledge of formal project management methodology.
 Their knowledge of project management processes is often derived from the experiences of implementing their product development life cycles (i.e., instructional design models) with customized features.
-It would appear that educational technology professionals are tailoring instructional design models with custom project management processes to function within their work environments.
-Regardless, several of the professionals are unconsciously using formal processes mirroring the PMBOK without ever having been trained in this subject.
+It would appear that educational technology professionals are unconsciously using formal processes mirroring the PMBOK without ever having been trained in this subject.